wesleycamargo/azure-docs.pt-br/articles/billing/billing-view-all-accounts.md

 ---
 title: Exibir todas as suas contas de cobrança no portal do Azure | Microsoft Docs
-description: Saiba como exibir suas contas de cobrança pessoais e do Enterprise Agreement no portal do Azure.
+description: Saiba como exibir suas contas de cobrança pessoais e do Contrato Enterprise no portal do Azure.
 services: ''
 documentationcenter: ''
 author: amberbhargava